-348 Registration required for all dealings
+349 Registration required for all dealings

-- (1) A dealing with a GHG authority has no effect until it has been registered. - (2) A registered dealing takes effect on- - (a) for a third party transfer-the day the transfer was concluded; or - (b) otherwise-the day the dealing was given to the chief executive for registration.
+- (1) A dealing with a GHG authority has no effect until it is registered. - (2) A registered dealing takes effect on- - (a) for a dealing that is an assessable transfer-the day the transfer was approved under division 3; or - (b) for any other dealing-the day notice of the dealing was given to the chief executive under section 350.